liushunyu/awesome-direct-preference-optimization/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-Coming%20Soon-b31b1b.svg)]()
 [![Paper](https://img.shields.io/badge/Paper-215-blue.svg)]()

-A list of selected papers in our survey paper titled "[A Survey of Direct Preference Optimization]()" (coming soon).
+A list of selected papers in our survey paper titled "[A Survey of Direct Preference Optimization](https://github.com/liushunyu/awesome-direct-preference-optimization/blob/main/paper.pdf)".

 *If you find a missing paper or a possible mistake in our survey, please feel free to open an issue or pull a request here.
 I am more than glad to receive your advice.
 Thanks!*